 - Multiple CoA carboxylase deficiency

-It is estimated that less than 50 babies are born each year with this condition in the United States.
+It is estimated that fewer than 50 babies are born with this condition each year in the United States.

 What is Holocarboxylase synthetase deficiency